ManosDiam/GitHub-Actions-Deep-Dive/docs/general/runners.md

 - **Self-hosted runners**: These are runners that you set up and manage on your own infrastructure.
 This allows you to have full control over the environment in which your jobs are executed, and you can use specialized hardware or software that may not be available on the GitHub-hosted runners.

 - **GitHub-hosted runners**: These are runners that are provided and managed by GitHub.
-They are available in multiple operating systems, and they provide a variety of environments to run your jobs.
-These runners are free to use for public repositories, and for private repositories you can use them for free for a certain amount of minutes per month.
+They are available on multiple operating systems, and they provide a variety of environments to run your jobs.
+These runners are free to use for public repositories, and for private repositories, you can use them for free for a certain number of minutes per month.

 ## Examples